Flutter applications

 Metadata

-The snapcraft.yaml file starts with a small amount of human-readable metadata, which usually can be lifted from the GitHub description or project README.md.
-This data is used in the presentation of your app in the Snap Store.
+The snapcraft.yaml file starts with a small amount of human-readable metadata, which is often already available in the project’s own packaging metadata or README.md file.
+This data is used in the presentation of the application in the Snap Store.

-name: super-cool-app
+name: my-flutter-app

 version: '1.0'